How Much Does It Cost To Buy A German Shepherd Dog

 Key Points

-- A German Shepherd puppy typically costs between $2,000 to $7,000 in Australia, depending on factors like breeder reputation, pedigree, and location.
+• A German Shepherd puppy typically costs between $2,000 to $7,000 in Australia, depending on breeder and pedigree.

 In Australia, the cost of a German Shepherd Dog varies based on age and source, with options available for prospective owners to either purchase or adopt: